ArnaudParant/sel_server/README.md

 docker-compose up -d
 ```

-Don't forget to stop the server after usage
+Don't forget to stop the server after use
 ```
 docker-compose down
 ```